Official NAQT Rules

 - Protests may not be lodged over other topics (e.g., “The desks in this game room are poorly arranged for playing quiz bowl” or “The subject matter of that question is inappropriate for this tournament.”)

-- If a team has an issue with an aspect of the match that is not appropriate grounds for a protest, the team should communicate this to the moderator (if it pertains to a specific match) or the tournament director (if more general).
-If the moderator cannot resolve a match-specific issue to the teams’ satisfaction, it may be referred to the tournament director.
-Moderators and tournament directors may take any actions they deem necessary to ensure matches occur in a fair, safe, and enjoyable manner compatible with the spirit of these rules.
+- If a team has an issue with an aspect of the game that is not appropriate grounds for a protest, the team should communicate this to the moderator (if it pertains to a specific game) or the tournament director (if more general).
+If the moderator cannot resolve a game-specific issue to the teams’ satisfaction, it may be referred to the tournament director.
+Moderators and tournament directors may take any actions they deem necessary to ensure games occur in a fair, safe, and enjoyable manner compatible with the spirit of these rules.
 Such issues should be raised when the clock is stopped (see Rule F.8).

 - Protests may only be lodged by the official coach or by a player who was active when the alleged error occurred.